der41/der41.github.io/_posts/2025-04-13-RAG Data Agent.md

 ## Application at work

-Now the EcoDataBot application is ready for action give it a try at this Kaggle competition or if you prefer a live demo check out this [video](https://youtu.be/SGp0rEnYl2M).
+Now the EcoDataBot application is ready for action!
+Give it a try at this [Kaggle Notebook](https://www.kaggle.com/code/dirodrigue/rag-ecodatabot) or if you prefer to watch a live demo check out this Youtube [video](https://youtu.be/SGp0rEnYl2M).
 From the minute [10:34](https://youtu.be/SGp0rEnYl2M?si=7OqINGhIfVSAb-D9&t=634) when I start using the app.